jeffknerr/labMonitoring/README.md

 - added users (blue `Create user` user button at top right of Administration -> Users page) with Group equal to Zabbix admin group and with permissions/role (have to click on Permissions tab) equal to "super admin"
-- disabled the Admin user (and guest) after successful login as myself
+- disabled the Admin user (and guest) *after* successful login as myself
 - set up media:
   * Email to use our own mail server
   * disabled most other media
-  * Set up SMS script??
-  * Set up slack webhook??

 ---

-Also NOTE: after adding a few hosts (> 20) I had to change the `CacheSize=64M` in `/etc/zabbix/zabbix_server.conf` (it was originally set to 8M).
+Also NOTE, as mentioned above...after adding a few hosts (> 20) I had to change the `CacheSize=64M` in `/etc/zabbix/zabbix_server.conf` (it was originally set to 8M).